-Aim, Shoot, Repeat: Interview with Korean Archer Chang Hye Jin
+Aim, Shoot, Repeat: Korean Archer Chang Hye Jin

 Chang Hye Jin went head to head with the world's best athletes during the READY STEADY TOKYO Archery Test Event in Yumenoshina Park Archery Field in Tokyo this week.